kaminski-pawel/send-emails/README.md

 ### 2. Send the generated html to recipients by AWS SES

+To send the email:

+1. set the email Subject in sender/src/send.py, variable EMAIL_SUBJECT

-To send the email run (assuming you are at the root of the project):
+2. run (assuming you are at the root of the project):

 `python sender/src/send.py 'to@example.com' 'path/to/mail-template.html'`